ferdonof/backendDevTest/readme.md

 # Tests

 I tried to create functional and unit test for each branch, but for reasons of time I didn't develop integration tests.
-In fact, I removed ExistentApiPortTest from resilient4j-approach because it didn't work without including circuit breaker, and I didn't have time to investigate how to write them.
+In fact, I removed ExistentApiPortTest (unit test) from resilient4j-approach because it didn't work without including circuit breaker, and I didn't have time to investigate how to write them.
 Functional and unit tests were tuned to work in each branch.
+Code line coverage raises 90% in each branch.